Published: September 2017

 - Increase JLUSA’s social media presence and celebrity endorsements in order to raise the campaign’s profile in New York City.

-This grant falls within our work on criminal justice reform.
+These grants fall within our work on criminal justice reform.

 |New York Times, March 2017 [archive only]||Source|